The perfect weekend camping on Michigan’s west coast

 Michigan experiences all 4 seasons, with a long brutal winter.
-My favorite time to visit Lake Michigan is in the summer months where you’ll have lots of sunshine.
+My favorite time to visit Lake Michigan is in the summer months when you’ll have lots of sunshine.
 However, the summer months have high humidity which will contribute to temperatures that feel higher than they are.
-For example, an 83 F day might feel like 90 F because of high humidity that day.
+For example, an 83 F day might feel like 90 F because of the high humidity.
 The temperatures along Lake Michigan are relatively cooler than the inland, with a nice breeze coming off the lake.

 There are several different routes you can take to reach Lake Michigan’s west coast.

 Fly into the Chicago O’Hare (ORD) International Airport & drive a rental car 2 hours south to Gary Indiana then north to Warren Dunes State Park. *BONUS* if you have time, you can stop at the Indiana Dunes National Park on your way there.